-The mission of the INI is to leverage existing expertise and resources at both UMass Lowell and CTU and in both the U.S. and the Czech Republic.
+The program leverages existing expertise and resources at both UML and CTU and in both the U.S. and the Czech Republic.
 Our aim is to engage a network of young professionals who will bridge the technology and knowledge gaps in the nuclear power sector, share best industry practices and spark interest that could lead to the next innovation in nuclear energy research.

 Prof. Aghara is supported by several UMass Lowell faculty and staff members, including Research Prof. Marco Marzo (Secretary General, ABACC; previously associate director of INSSL) and Prof. Emeriti John R. White and Gilbert J. Brown (both of chemical engineering), Steve Snay (Director of Radiation Safety), Leo Bobek (Director, UMass Lowell Research Reactor) and several student reactor operators.